Lessons on Parameter Sharing across Layers in Transformers: Proposed Method

 \subsection{\textsc{cycle (rev)}}

-\newcite{liu-etal-2020-understanding} reported that higher decoder layers obtain larger gradient norms when we use the post layer normalization setting, which is originally used in \newcite{NIPS2017_7181} and widely used in machine translation.
+\citet{liu-etal-2020-understanding} and \citet{takase:2022:b2t} reported that higher decoder layers tends to obtain larger gradient norms\footnote{In particular, this property is observed during warm-up when we use the post layer normalization (Post-LN) setting, which is originally used in \newcite{NIPS2017_7181} and widely used in machine translation.}.
 Their report implies that higher layers require more degrees of freedom than lower layers for their expressiveness.
 In other words, lower layers probably have redundant parameters compared to higher layers.
 Thus, we propose the \textsc{cycle (rev)} strategy reusing parameters of lower layers in higher layers.

 In this strategy, we repeat stacking $M$ layers in the same manner as \textsc{cycle} until $M * (\lceil N / M \rceil - 1)$ layers.
 For the remaining layers, we stack $M$ layers in the reverse order.
-When we set $M=3$ and $N=6$, we stack $3$ layers and then stack the $3$ layers in the reverse order as illustrated in Figure \ref{fig:overview}.
-Thus, the lowest layer and highest layer share their parameters.
+When we set $M=3$ and $N=6$, we stack $3$ layers and then stack the $3$ layers in the reverse order as in Figure \ref{fig:overview}.
+Thus, the lowest layer and highest layer share parameters.